Sushil Kumar (Jain monk)

-Sushil Kumar (15 June 1926 – 22 April 1994) was a Jain teacher, monk and an Acharya.
-He was a self-realized master who devoted more than 50 years to promoting non-violence, peace and knowledge of the self.
+Sushil Kumar (15 June 1926–22 April 1994), known as Guruji by his devotees) was a Sthānakavāsī Jain teacher, monk, and Acharya (instructor in religious matters).
+He was a self-realised master who devoted more than 50 years to promoting non-violence, peace, and knowledge of the self.

+Early life and education

-Kumar, known as 'Guruji' by his devotees, was born on 15 June 1926, in Sikhopur, a small foothill village in Haryana, India.
-The village was later named Sushilgarh in Kumar's honor.
-As a seven year old he left his home to live with Shri Chotelalji Maharaj, who later become his religious guru.
+Kumar was born into a Brahmin household on 15 June 1926 in Sikhopur, a small foothill village in Haryana, India, although the village was later named Sushilgarh in Kumar's honor.
+At the age of seven he left his home to live with Shri Chotelalji Maharaj, who later became his religious guru.

-When Kumar was a young boy, Roop Chandji Maharaj, a great yogi and Jain master, appeared to him in his spirit and told him to become a monk.
-His knowledge was realised through direct experience, and his powers were awakened through the grace of past lives.
-When he was 15 years old he became a Jain Muni (monk) in the Swetamber Sthānakavāsī sect.
+According to Kumar, when he was a young boy a yogi and Jain master named Roop Chandji Maharaj appeared to him in spirit and told him to become a monk.
+Later, when he was 15 years old, he became a Jain Muni (monk) in the Swetamber Sthānakavāsī sect, where his knowledge was realised through direct experience and his powers were awakened through the grace of past lives.

-During his academic career in India, he passed through a number of examinations such as Shastri, Acharya, Sahitya-Ratna, Vidya-Ratna, etc., and mastered the classical studies of Indian religious and yogic philosophies.
+During his academic career in India he mastered the classical studies of Indian religious and yogic philosophies and passed through a number of examinations such as Shastri, Sahitya-Ratna, Vidya-Ratna, and Acharya, being declared an "Acharya" (master) of Arhat Sangh of the Jain tradition on 1 March 1980.

-His primary ashram in North America, Siddhachalam, was established in 1983 in Blairstown, New Jersey.
-He was one of the founding fathers of American Jainism.

-Although he was ordained as a monk in the Sthānakavāsī Jain tradition, he regarded himself to be non-sectarian.
-In 1979, he formed Arhat Sangh, a syncretic, non-sectarian group within Jainism.